PinheiroCosta/PinheiroCosta/README.md

 >
 > For professional purposes don't hesitate to get in touch with me via [LinkedIn](https://www.linkedin.com/in/pinheirocosta/).
 >
-> Technical related issues or another subject please consider sending me an email at: romulopinheirocosta@gmail.com or reaching out on Discord: Rom#0160
+> Technical related issues or another subject please consider sending me an email at: romulopinheirocosta@gmail.com or reaching out on Discord: Rompc